qiliu08/frequency-refinement-defense/README.md

 ## Running the test
 main.py includes biomedical segmentation-based adversarial examples generation and our Frequency Refinement defense processing.
 In adaptive_attack.py, We slightly modify the original attack algorithm for fitting into our model.
-The original adversarial attack algorithm can be found in https://github.com/utkuozbulak/adaptive-segmentation-mask-attack#adaptive-segmentation-mask-attack. you can simply run main.py to test our defense approach.
+The original adversarial attack algorithm can be found in https://github.com/utkuozbulak/adaptive-segmentation-mask-attack#adaptive-segmentation-mask-attack. you can run main.py to test our defense approach.
 ```
 python main.py
 ```